Mornay Sauce is a French Bechamél Sauce or white sauce added on top of Baked Macaroni and Lasagna just like in any Greenwich Pasta (Fast food chain).

 3 tablespoons Swiss cheese**, grated

-2 tablespoons heavy whipping cream (all purpose cream)
+2 tablespoons heavy whipping cream (or all purpose cream)

 In a saucepan, add milk, onion and bay leaf and let it come to a full boil.
 Turn off heat and let stand for 10 minutes and strain.